ploutusFi/Ploutos-Docs/README.md

 In order to reduce the volatility of USDL, a Liquity-like redemption mechanism is enabled. \
 \
 Levra Protocol is non-custodial, with the goal of becoming more ossified and governance-minimised.

+## Attribution / Credits

+Levra is based entirely on the open-source work of the **[Gravita Protocol](https://docs.gravitaprotocol.com/)** team.
+We acknowledge and thank the Gravita contributors for their development, documentation, and research efforts that made this fork possible.